 Be creative with a fun breakfast, snack or dessert idea to make with little ones of all ages.
 Involve the children in weighing, counting and looking for shapes with a tasty treat to eat at the end!
+Remember to support the children according to their age and stage of development.

 You will need